 Make sure that "Move it to this folder" is selected.

-Note: Beginning in Postbox 3.0.3 and beyond, you will not be able to select a custom folder, as Gmail doesn't perform well when other folders are specified for Trash
+Note: You cannot select a custom folder, as Gmail doesn't perform well when other folders are specified for Trash.
+You can learn more about changing the delete behavior for Gmail account here.

 In Preferences or Options / Accounts / YourGmailAccount / Copies & Folders, select "Other" button, and make sure that the Archive folder is being mapped to: